With a UConn BSW degree, you can obtain entry-level employment or pursue graduate studies.

 Upload a current resume as a PDF directly into the online BSW application.

-Upload your transcript as a PDF directly into the online BSW application.
+Upload your transcript as a PDF directly into the online BSW application (for current UConn Students).

 Begin Your BSW Application